 Surfing may be the last thing you would think to do in Japan.
 However, being an island nation surrounded by seas, you can usually find plenty of waves without having to travel too far.
-Kujukuri-hama beach is in Tokyo’s neighbouring, Chiba prefecture and is a rare 66km kilometre coastline.

 Miyazaki prefecture spans the east coast of Kyushu Island, and is home to quite a few good surfing spots.
 Follow the palm-lined highway along the sun-kissed, saw-toothed Nichinan coastline to the south of Miyazaki city or head north to Hyuga and Nobeoka to find the best waves.
 If you fancy a break from surfing, take a wander to Sun Messe Nichinan, a park that is home to the only permitted replicas of Easter Island's Moai statues.